AMR-KELEG/English-to-arabic-transphonator/README.md

 	- For more details, check the [dictionary's webpage](http://www.speech.cs.cmu.edu/cgi-bin/cmudict)

 ## Usage
-- Download the CMU dictionary by using:
+- Install the package from pip
 `pip install english_to_arabic_transphonator`

 - Use a `Transphonator` object